Smolensk State University: History

-In 2019, the students, studying classical history and jurisprudence were expelled from Smolensk State University because their specialities weren't accredited.
-Earlier, the students have got an opportunity of choosing between studying in another institution and continuing studying at Smolensk State university.
-The students who decided to continue studying at this university weren't warned that they would be expelled.
+In 2019, students studying classical history and jurisprudence were expelled from Smolensk State University because their majors lost accreditation.
+Though students were initially offered the choice of studying in another institution or waiting for re-accreditation, the students who decided to continue studying at SmolSU weren't warned that they would be expelled.

 In 2021, it became known that the students from Belarus, Afghanistan, Haiti, Uzbekistan, Mali were going to become the students of Smolensk State University.
-The local press criticizes teaching foreign students, for 30% foreigners were expelled from Smolensk State University, in accordance with official report.
+The local press criticizes teaching foreign students, for 30% foreigners were expelled from Smolensk State University, according to reports.